touying-typ/touying/README.md

 Compared to Polylux, Touying employs a more object-oriented writing style, capable of simulating **a mutable global singleton**.
 So, Touying can conveniently access and update "global variables", such as the 'handout-mode' boolean variable.
 At the same time, you can easily retrieve and modify page parameters by `self.page-args`, avoiding the side effects of creating a new page caused by `#set page(..)`.

 Additionally, Touying does not rely on `locate` and `counter` for implementing `#pause`, thus offering better performance, albeit with certain limitations.
 The advantage is that you can use `#pause` inline.
-The drawback is that `#pause` after set-show rule won't take effect (you must use set-show rule in the setting parameters).
-Currently, `#pause` only works at the outermost level, and it won't work inside layout functions like grid.
+The drawback is that `#pause` after set-show rule won't take effect (you must use set-show rule in the `setting` parameter).
+Currently, `#pause` only works at the outermost level, and it won't work inside layout functions like grid, but you can use the `composer` parameter to add yourself layout function like `utils.side-by-side`.

 **Warning: It is under development, and the API may change at any time.**